 The Germans had a jet aircraft, the Heinkel He-178, flying in 1938.
 They also had a good, workable jet fighter design ready to go by spring 1940 - before the Battle of Britain.
 German test pilot Hanna Reitsch was demonstrating working helicopters to the western press in 1938.
 German U-boats were extremely capable and getting better all the time, though their torpedoes admittedly needed some work.
 Wernher von Braun was working with the army to develop missiles, then an esoteric subject, into practical weapons delivery systems.
 European scientist had all the theoretical knowledge and raw materials they needed to develop an atomic bomb.
 But none of that ultimately mattered, because none of it was pursued with the necessary vigor.

 |The He-280, which could have been ready by the Battle of Britain given more German focus on jet engine development.|

 None of these were pursued to the point of developing war-winning weapons, at least in time for them to make a difference, for a variety of reasons.

-- Helicopter development continued sporadically during the war, but the Nazis never realized the full potential of this massively useful tool as weapons, and in fact barely used them at all except for propaganda purposes;
+- Helicopter development continued sporadically during the war, but the Germans never realized the full potential of this massively useful tool as weapons, and in fact barely used them at all except for propaganda purposes;

 - The story of the He-280 jet fighter prototype is absolutely mind-boggling in how a promising weapon can be completely eviscerated through sheer lack of interest;